-- 3.4 Back-up procedures are described in the ICT Policy. - 3.5 The Business Continuity Plan will be enacted in the event of loss of accounting facilities or financial data.
+- 3.4 Back-up procedures are described in Appendix 3. - 3.5 The Incident Recovery Plan (including Business Continuity) will be enacted in the event of loss of accounting facilities or financial data.
 This should link in with the annual assessment made by the Trust Board of the major risks to which schools are exposed and the systems that have been put in place to mitigate those risks.